CoinDCX US Futures vs Zerodha GIFT City 2026- Full India Comparison — Fees, Tax, Regulation & the One Thing Everyone’s Missing

 Before you compare these two platforms, there’s one thing you must know: as of March 2026, Zerodha’s US stock product via GIFT City is not live.
 VP Somnath Mukherjee said in late February 2026 it may launch by April or May.
 That single fact changes the entire comparison — if you need to trade US stocks today, only one option exists.

 That said, Zerodha GIFT City deserves serious analysis.
 India’s largest broker by revenue, 16 million existing users, IFSCA regulation, UDR-based demat holdings, and a tax structure that unlocks LTCG at 12.5% after 24 months.
 When it launches, millions of Zerodha users will get US stock access without downloading a new app, opening a new account, or learning a new interface.
-That’s a distribution advantage no other platform in this cluster can match.
+That’s a distribution advantage no other platform in this India-to-US-stocks cluster can match.

 CoinDCX went in a completely different direction — perpetual INR-settled contracts, no LRS, no TCS, 20x leverage, short-selling, and IMPS deposits that settle in 2 minutes.
 It’s been live and iterated on for years.
 These are different tools, suited to fundamentally different investors.
+(For a hands-on tour of the CoinDCX product itself, see our CoinDCX US Futures Review.)

-Quick Answer: CoinDCX US Futures is the clear winner for active traders who need leverage, short-selling, 24/7 access, or want to avoid LRS/TCS entirely — and it’s available right now.
+CoinDCX US Futures is the clear winner for active traders who need leverage, short-selling, 24/7 access, or want to avoid LRS/TCS entirely — and it’s available right now.
 Zerodha GIFT City, once launched (expected Apr–May 2026), will be the better choice for Zerodha’s 16 million existing users building long-term US portfolios with LTCG treatment at 12.5% and demat-based UDR ownership.
 Running both platforms in parallel is a legitimate strategy.

 Platform Score Cards